mono-koto/build-with-pyusd/docs/smart-contract/08-mint-nft.md

 (use your own contract address here, or you can use the above deployed one)

+Here we're making the `mintPrice()` call to our contract, and we're piping it through the `cast to-dec` formatter to format the result nicely.

 We get back a result of `1000000`, which is 1 PYUSD.
 So far so good!

 ## Approve HelloPYUSD to spend some PYUSD